See Portugal’s beautiful towns; travel to the edge of ancient Europe; and explore Salamanca, Galicia, El Escorial and the treasures of Spain.

 It's simple: you book, you go.
 This means we'll never cancel your tour because of a minimum numbers policy.

 Due to logistical reasons, we're unable to let you pre-book a seat on the bus.
-But our comfortable mini-coaches have huge windows, So you always get a good view.
+But our comfortable mini-coaches offer a good view.

 We like to keep our coaches small, nimble, and odour free.
 This means we have no on-board toilet facilities, but you frequently stop in local towns and villages for comfort breaks.